gregwinther/FYS3150-ComputationalPhysics/README.md

 ## Project 3: Numerical Integration
 The Euler-Cromer method and then the Velocity Verlet method is employed to solve a complex many-body problem, namely the solar system.
 Forces between the sun and all planets of the solar system, including Pluto, is computed.
 The orbits are then estimated by numerical integration.

-## Project4: Magnetic phase transition with Monte Carly methods
+## Project4: Magnetic phase transition with Monte Carlo methods

 ## Project5: Monte Carlo model applied to a simple monetary model